stfc/PSyclone/tutorial/nemo_hands_on/1_nemo_psyir/README.md

 characters in length.
 There are two possible solutions to this: tell PSyclone that it must limit the length of output lines or tell your Fortran compiler to allow non-standard line lengths.
-Since not all Fortran compilers allow the line-length limit to be ignored, we use
+Since not all Fortran compilers allow the line-length limit to be ignored, we instruct PSyclone to limit the line lengths in output Fortran via the `-l output` flag:
-PSyclone:

     $ psyclone -api nemo -opsy psy.f90 -l output tra_adv.F90

-(Note that if we also wanted PSyclone to validate that the incoming code was standards compliant then we could specify `-l all` instead).
+(Note that if we also wanted PSyclone to validate that the *incoming* code was standards compliant then we could specify `-l all` instead).

 Compiling the generated code is then as simple as (assuming gfortran is